Assisted reproductive technology: Pathways to parenthood

 Obstetrics & gynaecology

-Mr César Díaz-García, is a recognised fertility specialist and surgeon, at Glasgow Clinical Research Facility.
-He is also the medical director at IVI London in Marylebone.
+Mr César Díaz-García, is a recognised fertility specialist and surgeon, at The Glasgow Royal Infirmity.
+He is also the former medical director at IVI London in Marylebone.

 Mr Díaz trained at top hospitals in France, Spain, and Sweden.
-His research focuses on ovarian cortex transplantation, uterus transplantation, and ovarian rejuvenation.
-In 2012, he was part of the team that achieved the first live birth from a uterus transplantation.
+His research focuses on ovarian cortex transplantationuterus transplantation, and ovarian rejuvenation.
+In 2012, he was part of the team that achieved the uterus transplantation.

 He directed the Valencian Program for Fertility Preservation, known internationally for its work with oncology patients.
 He also contributed to the La Fe University IVF program in Spain, performing over 2,000 IVF cycles annually.
 Additionally, Mr Díaz worked in fertility surgery and gynae-oncology at La Fe University Hospital.

 Since 2011, Mr Díaz has taught at the Spanish Fertility Society, La Fe University Hospital, and the University of Valencia.
-He is now an honorary associate professor at University College London.
+He is now an honorary associate professor at University of Glasgow and University College London.

 View Profile